whizey/HISAC/README.md

 * Resizing of all images and masks to 256×256 pixels.

 * Data augmentation using rotation, flipping, and color adjustments for generalization.

+# Model Architecture
+## U-Net
+* Encoder–decoder CNN architecture with skip connections.

+* Efficient in segmentation but limited at boundary delineation and overlapping nuclei separation.

+## BASNet-Inspired Model (Improved)
+Incorporates residual and attention blocks for better feature extraction.

+Uses dense decoder refinement to preserve edges and small details.

+Designed for boundary-aware learning, improving precision and edge quality.

 ## Project Report
 [Histopathological Image Segmentation Report.pdf](https://github.com/user-attachments/files/23002434/Histopathological.Image.Segmentation.Report.pdf)